Tea-n-Tech/professional-python/8-docs/README.md

 Okay cool ... but where does this actually deploy to?
 GitHub has a special branch called `gh-pages`.
-This branch is the branch to use for uploading static pages belonging to your repo.
+This branch is THE branch for uploading static pages belonging to your repo.
 The branch DOES NOT contain the source code.
 It is a so called orphan branch, meaning it has no connection to the coding